DaveEveritt/magic-square/readme.md

 ---

 TODO:
-- reject negative numbers and floats earlier?
-- delete floats, don't convert to integers
-- force negative numbers to positive or just delete?
+- delete floats instead of using math.floor
-- or leave negatives for balanced squares?
+- retain negatives for balanced squares e.g. 1, -1, 2, -2 etc.?

-## 2. Check numbers contiguous and all present
+## 2. Check numbers are contiguous and all present

 - map to a new sorted array
 - check that the lowest number is 0 or 1